 After 32 years of fighting for independence, the people of Senegal's Casamance region want peace.
 This project creates reconciliation among rebels and communities and helps a peace process move forward.
 In 2014-16, we worked with priestesses from 42 villages to call rebel fighters home, spiritually cleanse them, and prepare them to resume village life.

-In 1982, a movement in the Casamance region of Senegal began a protest for economic and cultural rights.
-As the national government cracked down on these protests, the situation escalated into a 34-year war for independence.
-A national peace process is now politically possible.
-However, rebel fighters assumed sacred vows and spiritual protections at the beginning of their cause, and breaking these vows is believed to bring about death.
-In this project, village priestesses will "undo" those vows.
+In 1982, a movement in the Casamance region of Senegal protested for economic and cultural rights.
+As the national government cracked down on them, the situation escalated into a 32-year war for independence.
+There is now a tentative ceasefire and a national peace process is possible.
+However, rebel fighters face barriers to reintegrate with their home villages--and the government is only negotiating with one faction of rebel forces.
+Without a more inclusive process, peace is unlikely to last.